-- Build working partnerships between stakeholders to generate a holistic approach to vector management and a sense of community ownership of the problem - Support research where appropriate - Commit to resourcing vector management actions on a priority basis including funding, staff and equipment - Participate in regional and State forums - Review Council's Enforcement Strategy - Facilitate compliance with and the consistent implementation of the Public Health Act 2005 and Public Health Regulation 2005 in accordance with Councils Enforcement Strategy - Ensure compliance with legislative requirements placed on local government and Vector Management Officers.
+- Build working partnerships between stakeholders to generate a holistic approach to vector management and a sense of community ownership of the problem - Support research where appropriate - Commit to resourcing vector management actions on a priority basis including funding, staff and equipment

+- Participate in regional and State forums - Review Council's Enforcement Strategy - Facilitate compliance with and the consistent implementation of the Public Health Act 2005 and Public Health Regulation 2018 in accordance with Councils Enforcement Strategy - Ensure compliance with legislative requirements placed on local government and Vector Management Officer's. - In certain circumstances, treat vectors on Council land.

-Key Issue 6 - Education and training
+Key Issue 6 - Education & Training